 Michigan Birth Injury Attorneys Discuss Premature Rupture of Membranes (PROM)

-Premature rupture of the fetal membranes (PROM) is a dangerous condition, leading to fetal distress and other complications before labor or near the end of the third trimester.
-Without the protective amniotic fluid, an unborn baby is prone to infections, loss of nutrients, premature birth and other traumatic complications.
+Premature rupture of the fetal membranes (PROM) is a dangerous condition that can lead to early labor, fetal distress and other complications before labor or near the end of the third trimester.
+Without protective amniotic fluid and membranes, an unborn baby is prone to infections, loss of nutrients, premature birth and other traumatic complications.
 Complications from PROM can include:

 - Prolapsed umbilical cord